 m (49 ft); quick-flashing white light.
 3 m (10 ft) steel post mounted

 atop a 1-story concrete building.
 The post is painted red; the building

-the sea is available, but clouds hide the lighthouse in a Google satellite
+the sea is available, and Google has an indistinct satellite

 view.
 Inaccessible, but there are good views from ships arriving